 Enagas is the Technical Manager of the Spanish Gas System and the main carrier of natural gas in Spain.
-It is also certified as independent TSO European Union, which homologates the company to gas transmission network operators of other European countries.
+It is also certified as independent TSO by the European Union, which homologates the company to gas transmission network operators of other European countries.

 In 2011, the company began its international activity.
 Since then, it is a shareholder of TLA Altamira regasification plant in Mexico and participates in gas pipelines construction in that country.
 Also, it acquired a LNG terminal in Quintero, Chile, in 2012.

 Chronologically, the milestones and most relevant legislation issues throughout the history of Enagás are the following:

 • As a consequence of the important growth in energy consumption and the existing forecasts in Spain, at the beginning of the 70s, Spanish authorities decided to spread the use of natural gas to the entire national territory.

 • With the objective of creating a network of gas pipelines in the Iberian Peninsula, the Ministry of Industry published a Decree on March 23 1972, creating the Empresa Nacional del Gas (National Gas Company, Enagás, S.A.).